ErfanPanahi/Implementation-of-System-Block-Diagram-Using-Simulink/README.md

 The implementation of this system has been provided for various values of B in the attached Simulink files.
 (P2_B0.slx, P2_B2.slx, P2_B100.slx)

+**Part 3.** If the conditions of initial rest are not met in a differential equation, it is not possible to use the Laplace transform to solve the differential equation.
+Therefore, it is suggested to employ a one-sided Laplace transform for its solution.

+In this section, our intention is to solve a differential equation using a one-sided Laplace transform and compare the results with solving the differential equation using MATLAB commands.
+(P3.m)